muditbac/Optimization-Methods-In-Finance/README.md

 can be correctly reflected by its historical data.
 This model goes against that to present a possibilitic model based on fuzzy theory.

 - Real Life Constraints
   - Investors Aspiration Level and Decision Control Variables [ Multi Objective to Single Objective Fuzzy Formulation]
   - Fuzzy Rate of Returns and Risk Measure
   - Multiple time period investment
   - Diversification in investment [ Entropy and Cardianlity Constraint ]
   - Minimum Transaction Lots
 - Formulation
   - Bi-objective Model (Max.
 Terminal Wealth and Min.
 Risk)
   - Investment Return – Possibilistic Mean value of the return rate
   - Investment Risk – Lower Possibilistic Semivariance of the return rate
   - Diversification Degree – Proportion Entropy and Max-K Stock
   - Investors Satisfaction Degree – S shaped Membership Function (for each objective)

-We used **Genetic Algorithm** to solve the optimization problem.
-We generated optimum frontier for **multi-objective mixed-integer optimization problem** using **NSGA-II**.
-We also used vanilla genetic algorithm to solve derived single objective  folmulations.
+We used **genetic algorithms** to solve the resulted **multi-objective mixed-integer non-linear optimization problem**.
+We generated optimum frontier using **NSGA-II** and used vanilla genetic algorithm to solve derived single objective folmulations.

 ![Fuzzy Optimum Frontier](images/im3.png)

+## References
+[1] A multi-period fuzzy portfolio optimization model with minimum transaction lots, Yong-Jun Liu, Wei-Guo Zhang